MIND Technology (NASDAQ:MIND) Releases Quarterly Earnings Results, Misses Estimates By $0.13 EPS

 MIND Technology (NASDAQ:MIND – Get Free Report) issued its earnings results on Wednesday.
-The company reported ($0.11) earnings per share (EPS) for the quarter, missing the consensus estimate of $0.02 by ($0.13), Yahoo Finance reports.
-The business had revenue of $10.04 million during the quarter.
-MIND Technology had a net margin of 9.88% and a negative return on equity of 10.04%.
+The company reported ($0.11) EPS for the quarter, missing analysts’ consensus estimates of $0.02 by ($0.13), Yahoo Finance reports.
+The firm had revenue of $10.04 million for the quarter.
+MIND Technology had a negative return on equity of 10.04% and a net margin of 9.88%.

 MIND Technology Stock Up 5.2 %